-Pavement condition inspections were performed at Palm Beach County Glades Airport and a 10-year M&R plan was developed based on the unlimited funding scenario.
+Pavement condition inspections were performed at Marianna Municipal Airport and a 10-year M&R plan was developed based on the unlimited funding scenario.

-The following recommendations were made based on 2007 condition inspections and M&R analysis results:
+The following recommendations were made based on 2006 condition inspections and M&R analysis results:

-- Runway 17-35 is in Satisfactory to Fair condition and no immediate major repair is needed. - Several areas of Apron and Taxiway were identified that will require funding to improve them above Minimum PCI levels.
-Further evaluation of these features is necessary in order to develop repair plans.
+- Runway 5-23 is in Poor condition and some immediate repair is needed. - Runway 18L-36R is in Satisfactory condition.
+This runway would have repair need in 2010. - Large areas of the apron and taxiway (Apron and Parallel Taxiway to Runways) were identified that will require significant funding to improve them above Minimum PCI levels.
+Further evaluation of these features is necessary in order to develop repair plans and timing for future budgets.
+These needs can not be addressed with typical annual expenditures as they amount to several million dollars.